Weinstein handlebodies for complements of smoothed toric divisors: Weinstein Domains and Kirby Calculus

-Note that we did not necessarily need to make the boundary so regular.
-In fact, as long as the boundary of our domain is described by equations $p_1 = f(q_1,q_2,\theta)\cos\theta$ and $p_2 = f(q_1,q_2,\theta) \sin\theta$ for a positive real valued function $f$, the boundary will remain transverse to the canonical Liouville vector field, so the Liouville form will induce a contact form
+\begin{remark} Note that we did not necessarily need to make the boundary so regular.
+In fact, as long as the boundary of our domain is described by equations $p_1 = f(q_1,q_2,\theta)\cos\theta$ and $p_2 = f(q_1,q_2,\theta) \sin\theta$ for a positive real valued function $f$, the boundary remains transverse to the canonical Liouville vector field, so the Liouville form induces a contact form

-inducing the same contact structure $\xi=\ker(\alpha)$.
-On the other hand, if the boundary of the domain intersects the zero section where $p_1=p_2=0$, then the Liouville vector field cannot be transverse at this part of the boundary (since the Liouville vector field vanishes there).
-Thus we need to take a neighborhood of the zero section for our domain to have a contact structure induced by $\lambda_{can}$.
-The standard such domains are (with respect to a metric), the subdomain $D_R^*F$ of $T^*F$ of points whose co-vector component has norm bounded by a constant $R$.

-The boundary of the radius $R$ subdomain of the cotangent bundle $D_R^{*}F$, is the sphere cotangent bundle $\mathcal S_R^{*}F$, with contact structure $\xi = \ker(R\cos\theta~dq_1+R\sin\theta~dq_2)$.
-Note the contact \emph{structure} is independent of $R$, so one can think of these level sets as defining an ``ideal boundary'' or ``boundary at infinity'' of $T^*F$ with a canonical contact structure $\xi$.